firavoyage/blogging/projects.md

   - markdown extended
 various content blocks
-markdown is not a vehicle of rich text
+markdown is not a vehicle of rich text use json to store texts images positions and styles markdown auto-compiled to json
   - structure view
 cover for header 1
 toc pages for header 2 with the current one highlighted